 Your credit score is more than just a number, it’s a report card of sorts.
 It tells lenders how well you manage your finances.
-The better your credit score is, the more likely you are to get approved for loans, credit cards or other types of credit and the less you’ll pay in interest.
+The better your credit score is, the more likely you can be approved for loans, credit cards or other types of credit.
+A higher credit score can also mean you get better interest rates.
 It doesn’t take much to damage your credit.
 But building your score back up takes time.
 If your credit’s less than stellar, here are five tips to repair your credit.

 1. Pay Your Bills on Time

 One of the easiest things you can do to start repairing your credit score is to simply pay your bills on time.
-Your score is calculated based on a number of factors.
-Your payment history accounts for the biggest chunk.
+A number of factors determine your score, but your payment history accounts for the biggest chunk.
 Even one late or missed payment could cause your credit score to take a nosedive.
 So it’s vital that you pay your bills on time or even a little bit early whenever possible.

-If keeping up with your bills is a struggle, check to see if your bank offers free automatic bill payment so you can set it and forget it.
-If you have bills that can’t be paid electronically or you’re not comfortable with automatic payments, ask if your bank offers a payment reminder service so you’ll know when something’s due.
-Even doing something as simple as writing down all your due dates on a calendar can help you stay organized and pay your bills on time.
+If you struggle to keep up with your bills, check to see if your bank offers free automatic bill payment.
+That way you can set it and forget it.
+If you’re not comfortable with that or you have bills that can’t be paid electronically, ask your bank if they offer a payment reminder service.
+You can even try something as simple as writing down all your due dates on a calendar.
+That can definitely help you stay organized and pay your bills on time.

 2. Check Your Credit Report

 Checking your credit report regularly can help you spot errors and potentially prevent identity theft.
 You can get a free copy of your credit report from each of the three major credit reporting bureaus annually.
 Once you get your report, you’ll want to go over it carefully to look for inaccurate information.
 If you find something that you believe to be incorrect, you can initiate a dispute with the agency that reported the information.

 You’ll need to send a written request that includes your name, contact information, account number and the information you’re disputing.
 The credit bureau will contact the information provider, which has 30 days to investigate your claim.